majdisorder/ObjectEnum/README.md

 ### Switch cases

-You can easily use a ValueEnum in a switch case, however you will need to cast it to the appropriate enum.
+You can easily use a ObjectEnum in a switch case, however you will need to cast it to the appropriate enum.

 ```csharp
 var friday = new WorkDay(DayOfWeek.Friday);